eigenfoo/old-eigenfoo.github.io/_posts/2019-06-02-bayesian-bandits-2.md

 However, for problems with nonstationary rewards distributions, we would like data points observed a long time ago to have less weight than data points observed more recently.
-This is only prudent in the face of a nonstationary rewards distribution: after all, the rewards distribution may have changed significantly between when we observed those data points and now.
+This is only prudent in the face of a nonstationary rewards distribution: in the absence of recent data, we would like to adopt a more conservative "no-data" prior, rather than allow our posterior to be informed by outdated data.
+This can be achieved by modifying the Bayesian update

-In the absence of recent data, we would like to adopt a more conservative "no-data" prior, rather than allow our posterior to be informed by outdated data.
-This can be achieved by modifying the Bayesian update to:
+to:

 $$ \color{green}{\pi_{t+1}(\theta | D_{1:t+1})} \propto \color{magenta}{[}
 \color{blue}{P(D_{t+1} | \theta)} \cdot \color{red}{\pi_t (\theta | D_{1:t})}